int-brain-lab/iblrig/docs/source/installation.rst

     cd ..

-.. note:: You can check that everything went fine by running the test suite:
+.. exercise:: You can check that everything went fine by running the test suite:

     .. code-block:: powershell